portrai-io/CELLama/README.md

 The goal is to create a dataset and modality-agnostic cell embedding function using a universal cell embedder.
 This project leverages a language model to enhance embedding efficiency and evaluates the performance of this approach.

 ### :microscope: Background
 Cells are classified based on their gene expression, and when testing perturbations, an integration method is necessary.
-With numerous experiments across different modalities, a method to integrate this data is crucial.
-We use embeddings to ensure cells occupy the same space, traditionally done through direct dataset pairing (like scVI, Harmony, Seurat).
+With numerous experiments across different modalities, different samples, a method to integrate this data is crucial.
+We have used embeddings to ensure cells occupy the same space, traditionally done through direct dataset pairing (like scVI, Harmony, Seurat).

 Integration attempts to map cells by proximity, thus, the core challenge is how effectively cells can be embedded in the same space.
 This has led to the sudden rise of developing a 'universal' cell-specific gene expression embedding as a 'Foundation model'.
 Models such as scGPT, Geneformer, etc. fall under this category.
 However, the crux is focusing on how gene expression values of each cell are integrated across batches and modalities, which vary significantly, making universal application difficult: more flexibility is needed!